 Meg knows that for too long, animals have suffered at the hands of humans, humans have suffered at the hands of a broken system, and our planet has suffered at the hands of neglect and inaction.

 As a passionate animal and environmental advocate, Meg understands the intersectionality of issues in the Western Metropolitan region.

-And at just 24, she is standing as an election candidate because she knows that it's time that young people are given a seat at the table.
+She has spent her adult life to working on causes she cared about, and at 25, Meg is standing as an election candidate because she says that it's time that young people are given a seat at the table.

 "Young people have inherited a broken world, and yet our voices aren’t being listened to by our political leaders when we try to fix it."

-Meg is a thinker and a doer, and she advocates fiercely against the biggest threat to life on our planet: the climate emergency.
+As a thinker and a doer, Meg is a firm advocate against the biggest threat to life on our planet: the climate emergency.

 To become carbon negative, Meg knows that we have to address ALL factors that are causing global heating and degrading our natural places.
 When it comes to climate, animal agriculture is the cow in the room: with 93% of all land cleared to create pasture, and animal agriculture driving methane emissions, Meg will legislate for an immediate end to land clearing in Victoria.
 Further, she will push to support farmers to transition to ethical, eco-friendly and economically-booming plant-based agriculture opportunities.

-Meg is proudly standing with the Animal Justice Party because it is the only party willing to stand up for the animals of Australia, including those whose habitats and lives are being destroyed by climate change.
+Meg is proudly standing with the Animal Justice Party because she recognises that it is the only party willing to stand up for the animals of Australia, including those whose habitats and lives are being destroyed by climate change.

 The Party's values of Kindness, Equality, Rationality and Non-Violence are close to Meg's heart, so it naturally follows that her vision and commitments reach well beyond animals and the environment.